 - You lost a promotion: If you were on track for a promotion before taking leave and have been told you’re no longer qualified, your rights may have been violated.

 - You were fired: It’s illegal to fire an employee for needing to take FMLA leave.
 If you’ve been wrongfully terminated, you need to speak to a lawyer right away.

 When employers violate the FMLA, you can file a lawsuit against them to get your job reinstated or, when that is not possible, to claim compensation for any losses you sustained.

 Depending on the circumstances, you could be entitled to:

 - Liquidated damages (awarded unless the employer can prove it acted in good faith)

 You have two years from the date of the FMLA violation to file a claim in federal court.
 If the violation was willful, the deadline is extended to three years.
 It’s important to contact an employment attorney before the time limit expires or you could lose your rights to compensation.

 Taking family or medical leave is a right given to qualifying workers and protected by law.
-If you have requested or have taken FMLA leave and feel as though your employer has acted unlawfully, let the Tennessee Family Medical Leave Act lawyers at the Employment and Consumer Law Group help.
+If you have requested or have taken FMLA leave and feel as though your employer has acted unlawfully, let the Tennessee Family Medical Leave Act lawyers at the Employment and Commerce Law Group help.
 Our knowledgeable Nashville attorneys will hold your employer accountable for its wrongful actions.